-- Prisoner and hospital inmate exemption - application (IR105), or
+- Prisoner and hospital patient exemption - application (IR105)

-For information on exemption from payment as a victim of a sexual offence please call us on 0800 221 221.
-You should also read our factsheets as appropriate:
+For information on exemption from payment as a victim of a sex offence please call us on 0800 221 221.
+You should also read the following guide for your situation:

-I'm afraid that if I ask my boss to deduct my child support payments he'll tell my workmates I have a child.
+I'm afraid that if I have child support deductions from my wages, my boss will tell my workmates I have a child.